taryesz/icao-database/README.md

 > _Samoloty (NRS, Cena, Pojemność_pasażerska, Zasięg_lotu, Rozpiętość_skrzydeł, Długość, Stan, Dostępność, Model, Numer_zamówienia REF Zamówienia, Potencjalny_klient REF Działy, Producent REF Producenci)_

 > _Logi (ID_Pracownika REF Pracownik_Samolotu, NRS REF Samoloty, Data)_

+## Tech Stack

+The only technology used in the database is **SQL** using **Microsoft SQL Server** DBMS

+## Final remarks

+This is a university project, not a real one.
+This database is not supposed to be used in real life (at least for now).

+If you encounter any problems with it or want to contribute to the project, please, contact me: `hello.szulakiewicz@gmail.com`